Tavern in a Trunk

 - Shipping: Shipping to the school is covered by the rental fee.
 Schools are responsible for returning the trunk, either by shipping or dropping off at the museum.

 - Reserving the trunk: Reservations are accepted on a first-come, first served basis.
-In order to request a reservation for use of the trunk, you may call the Curator of Education at 703.746.4242 or send an email.
+In order to request a reservation for use of the trunk, you contact the Curator of Education at 703.746.4242 or through Alex311.

 All lesson plans are based on primary sources and the reproduction objects included in the kit.
 The teacher only needs to supply materials for the craft activities.
 All of the worksheets are reproducible and student-ready.